Legio III Augusta: Roads

 The first instance of military roads built by the Legio III Augusta happened in 14 AD: It connected their base in Ammaedara, through Thelepte, all the way to the Oasis of Gafsa.
 Further expansion occurred under the rule of Tiberius with a road from the Oasis of Gafsa to the Oasis of Gabes.
 Between these two cities, the Legion stopped for rest and created five stations.

 The Legion sometimes followed the previously existing paved road or hard-packed dirt tracks between Punic or Berber towns, but they mainly created new roads.
 Their construction followed a distinct system.
 Since these roads were commonly built for the use of military movement, they needed to be kept as straight (for speed of movement) and as safe as possible (Therefore where possible built on higher ground, avoiding valleys).
-Due to the higher location, some roads were even build with a system to drain water.
+Due to the higher location, some roads were even built with a system to drain water.
 Calculations estimate that the total length of roads in North Africa during Roman rule reached about 19,300 kilometres.

 Other important roads for the Legio III Augusta included the one linking Tebessa to the port of Hippo Regius.
 Its construction was imperative for more efficient delivery of supplies to the Legion and town.
 Another was the road from Tébessa (Tebessa) to Carthage; both roads were built during Vespasian's reign.

 Finally, a road built under Trajan ran south across the mountains of the Gulf of Syrte.
-The strategice importance of the road is indicated by the number of forts built along it.
+The strategic importance of the road is indicated by the number of forts built along it.

 Some Emperors really encouraged building of roads.
 One in particular was Hadrian.
-He was deeply involved with the work of the Legio III Augusta and sought to make sure they were involved in building projects. the advantages of building roads was not restricited to military matters but provided economic incentives positive for the empire: For example, the long roads built in Leptis Magna helped open up the interior lands.
+He was deeply involved with the work of the Legio III Augusta and sought to make sure they were involved in building projects. the advantages of building roads was not restricted to military matters but provided economic incentives positive for the empire: For example, the long roads built in Leptis Magna helped open up the interior lands.
 Farmers seized this opportunity to plant more olive groves and therefore more oil was able to be exported to Rome.

-Once towns strated to take occur in close proximitz to a military camps, marks of separation were needed.
-Typically, arches were used to mark on roads (or above them) the distinction between the civilian area and the entrance into the Roman military camp.The Via Septimiana—a road built under the reign of Septimius Severus in the town of Lambaesis - illustrates this with the presence of a Triple Arch, marking the boundary where the Third Augustan Legion was within its military zone.
+Once towns began to take in close proximity to military camps, marks of separation were needed.
+Typically, arches were used to mark on roads (or above them) the distinction between the civilian area and the entrance into the Roman military camp.
+The Via Septimiana—a road built under the reign of Septimius Severus in the town of Lambaesis - illustrates this with the presence of a Triple Arch, marking the boundary where the Third Augustan Legion was within its military zone.